 Please contact the National Residency Matching Program's office or call them at (202) 828-0620 for registration information regarding the "Match" requirements.
-Additionally, please be advised that our program is no longer accepting paper applications.
-You are required to apply through the Electronic Residency Application Service (ERAS) to be considered.
-All paper applications will be returned without review.
+For consideration into our program, please apply through the Electronic Residency Application Service (ERAS).
+Please note that we no longer accept paper applications as these will be returned without review.

-Any questions can be e-mailed to myeras@AAMC.org or you may also contact the Help Desk at (202) 828-0413.
-This website also includes information on letters of recommendation, ECFMG Reports, USMLE, and personal goals and statements.
-After reviewing and understanding the process of submitting an ERAS application, one can access the application and guidelines, which will provide you with a step-by-step process to assist in a successful submission of your application.
-Our program hopes this process will be easier and more helpful to you.
-We are always available for any questions you might have or you can contact Dr. Calhoon, the secretary of the TSDA, for questions at (210) 698-0999 or email him at email@example.com.
+Questions can be e-mailed to myeras@AAMC.org or contact the Help Desk at (202) 828-0413.
+The MYERAS website provides information on letters of recommendation, ECFMG Reports, USMLE, and personal goals and statements.
+A step-by-step guide to the application process application and guidelines, is available for successful submission of your materials.
+Our office is available for questions.
+In addition, you may contact Dr. John Calhoon, Secretary of the Thoracic Surgery Directors Association (TSDA), for questions at (210) 698-099 or email him at email@example.com.

 The Department of Cardiovascular and Thoracic Surgery welcomes prospective applicants to submit application materials through the National Residency Matching Program.
-After all application materials have been submitted, we will review folders and invite selected applicants for an individual interview with Michael Liptay, MD, and members of the faculty and staff.
+After all application materials have been submitted, we will review folders and invite selected cadidates for a series of interviews with the program director and faculty members.